slic3r/Slic3r/README.markdown

                             (mm^2, default: 70)
         --infill-only-where-needed
                             Only infill under ceilings (default: no)
-        --infill-first      Make infill before perimeters (default: no)
+        --internal-support  Generate internal walls for supporting ceilings with low or no infill (default: no) --infill-first      Make infill before perimeters (default: no)

        Support material options: